kbokhonko/onliner/README.md

 Tasks for future versions:

-	[] Allow users to customize the time for a user to be considered online [] Make the onliner-by-todd.rb accept a variable for the time [] Make that variable default to 15 seconds if not set [] Provide instructions for how a user can override the default [] Have software ignore Redis errors so if this gem doesn't work it doesn't break the app [] Add an exception for if REDIS isn't set or is unreachable [] Have onliner-by-todd notify the user (either a flash message or an e-mail) [] make that notification message alterable (and the destination alterable)
+	[] Allow users to customize the time for a user to be considered online [] Make the onlinerbytodd.rb accept a variable for the time [] Make that variable default to 15 seconds if not set [] Provide instructions for how a user can override the default [] Have software ignore Redis errors so if this gem doesn't work it doesn't break the app [] Add an exception for if REDIS isn't set or is unreachable [] Have onlinerbytodd notify the user (either a flash message or an e-mail) [] make that notification message alterable (and the destination alterable)

 		* This is mainly because if you hit your limit for your current RedisToGo plan or other applicable plan it would currently break the whole app